steelwheels/JSTerminal/Documents/UsersManual.md

 ![Boot window](./Images/boot-window.png)

 The word `jsh>` is called prompt.
 It encourage the input from the user.
-Type `ls Documents` on the window.
-You will see the contents of `documents` folder:
+Type `ls` on the window.
+You will see the contents of current directory:
 ````
-jsh> ls Documents
+jsh> ls
-iChats
+Game
-jsh>
+Sample
 ````

 ### Set home directory (again)